rackerlabs/design-system/_component_design/radio-buttons.md

 Position the error icon to the left of the error message.

-Wrap the error message text to fixed upper and lower bounds, so as to adhere to 40-80 characters per line.
+Wrap the error message text to fixed upper and lower bounds to adhere to 40-80 characters per line.

 {% endcolumn %}